 1. The Olde Pink House

-Start your culinary tour of Savannah at one of the best and most popular restaurants to enjoy a true Southern meal, in a sophisticated, 18th-century Georgian mansion, surrounded by portrait-lined walls, fireplaces and shimmering chandeliers.
+If you’re looking for places to eat in Savannah, start your culinary tour of the city at one of the best and most popular restaurants to enjoy a true Southern meal, in a sophisticated, 18th-century Georgian mansion, surrounded by portrait-lined walls, fireplaces and shimmering chandeliers.
 You’ll have your choice of Southern-influenced fish, beef, pork and chicken dishes, as well as Southern classics, such as shrimp and grits, fried green tomatoes, and bourbon molasses-glazed grilled pork tenderloin with sweet potatoes and collards.

 The BLT salad, a twist on the traditional BLT sandwich, combines fried green tomatoes, crispy bacon and black pepper thyme buttermilk dressing and was featured on the Food Network Show, “The Best Thing I Ever Ate.”
 For a grand finale to your meal, indulge in the signature praline basket, filled with vanilla ice cream and topped with sweet berries.
 A good way to begin your Olde Pink House dinner is to enjoy drinks in the Arches Bar while munching on cheese straws stacked in one of the many mason jars.